-Though the room size only does not effect on the sound but acoustic level too.
+Though the room size only does not affect the sound but acoustic level too.
 So the best method is to check practically which monitor suits your studio.

-I know buying studio monitors is an expansive idea.
+I know buying studio monitors for testing purpose is an expansive idea.
 Alternatively, you could borrow these monitors for the testing purpose from any of your friends or in your circle who is recordist if he owns the monitors.

 If your room is neither poorly acoustic treated nor heavily treated, there is 90% chance that the monitors which you chose according to room size suit your studio.